wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 The problem with dealing with Enterprise companies is that they can outlast you.
-It isn't their intent to do so, it is in their best interest that their vendors are able to work on what they need to the vest of the vendor's ability.
+It isn't their intent to do so, it is in their best interest that their vendors are able to work on what they need to the best of the vendor's ability.
 It doesn't help either party if the vendor can't make payroll.
-However, because of how many Enterprise companies are structured, and who has to sign off on what, an unprepared small vendor can be put into a position of agreeing to somethings that are not in its best interest so it can start getting paid ASAP.
+However, because of how many Enterprise companies are structured, and who has to sign off on what, an unprepared small vendor can be put into a position of agreeing to some things that are not in its best interest so it can start getting paid ASAP.

 I was perhaps too  risky in this regard.
 I held out on the contract, I